esc/PyDataBerlin2014-bloscpack-talk/slides.rst

 * Idea: how about S3 connectivity?
 * Implement CompressedS3Sink and CompressedS3Source
 * (These know nothing about Numpy)
+* Result: ability to compress a Numpy array to an S3 bucket

 ..
 Somthing along the lines of...
 .. ------------------------------